- duration 15 days

 Day 5: Over Fenêtre d'Arpette to Champex

-Day 6: From Champex the trail leads to Verbier and on to Cabane Mont Fort
+Day 6: From Champex, the trail leads to Verbier and to Cabane de Louvie

 Day 9: Rest day

 Day 10: Past Lac Moiry to the picture-postcard village of Grimentz

 Day 11: Longest walking day with excellent views of the Weisshorn

 Day 12: Join Zermatt Valley; descend to Jungu and St Niklaus, short transfer to Randa